LetsCodeBP/the-snake-workshop/README.md

 # Repository for our [The Snake Workshop](https://www.meetup.com/Lets-code-BP/events/239913580/) meetup

-To get started clone this repository with the following command:
+To get started download the repository from [here](https://github.com/LetsCodeBP/the-snake-workshop/archive/master.zip).

+Or clone it with the following command:

 ```bash
 git clone https://github.com/LetsCodeBP/the-snake-workshop.git